RohanVashisht1234/flowbite-icons-marko/README.md

 # flowbite-icons-marko

-You can now use Flowbite icons inside marko js!
+Now you can now use Flowbite icons inside Marko JS!

 To use this just do the following steps: